Pumpkin Swirl Cheesecake

 Why use a water bath

 First of all, a water bath is a pan of hot water that surrounds your cheesecake pan.
-It buffers the heat so that the cheesecake bakes evenly without drying or cracking.
+It buffers the heat, allowing the cheesecake to bake evenly without drying or cracking.

 Cheesecake batter is like a custard.
 Without the extra moisture from the cheesecake bath, a cheesecake can become rubbery in texture.
 Not always, but sometimes.